TheCocoaProject/cordova-plugin-nativestorage/README.md

 If you encounter any problems, please remove the current plugin and re-add it.
 This will install the latest version.

-- Be certain to only retrieve a saved value when the succes-callback method is invoked.
+- Be certain to only retrieve a saved value when the put/set succes-callback method was invoked.